Nynuphar/IDEAL-doc/docs/source/import.rst

 Define the data format of a study
 ***********************************

 Before importing the patients of your study, you need to check the study details.
-For this click on the *eye* icon on the bar:
+For this, click on the *eye* icon on the bar, in front of your study (either from the **Dashboard** or **Studies** > **Studies List**).

 .. image:: IconsStudyDetails.png

 Here you will have access to the "**Study metadata**" and "**My Study Data Format**".
 This last section is especially important before the bulk import of the patient data from your study, as it allows to match the format of your study data (column names, date format, etc) to the format IDEAL "expects".
-The format of your data will be "**Source**" and what IDEAL "expects" would be "*IDEAL representation**".
+The format of your data will be "**Source**" and what IDEAL "expects" would be "**IDEAL representation**".

 .. warning:: To bulk import patients, IDEAL only supports .CSV files at the moment.
 Most programs (for example MS Excel) supports conversion into a .CSV format.